matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 ### Summary

 - Use API Explorer as a sandbox to try out Google Cloud APIs.
 - When you are ready to write your app, use Google Cloud Client Libraries to programmatically interact with GCP services.
 - If you need to write quick scripts to work with GCP services use the Google Cloud SDK.
 - Implement Federated identity management using Firebase Authentication.

 ### :star: Run Java App

-- This command (above) to configure the IP tables redirects requests on Port 80 to Port 8080 - the Java Web application listens on Port 8080.
+- This command to configure the IP tables redirects requests on Port 80 to Port 8080 - the Java Web application listens on Port 8080.

 ```